mnneeltakemail2/testNeel3/development-and-api/neel-keeper-api/waves-keeper-api.md

-*   `{ message: "Init Waves Keeper and add account" }` – Waves Keeper is not initialized
+*   `{ message: "Init Neel Keeper and add account" }` – Neel Keeper is not initialized
-*   `{ message: "Add Waves Keeper account" }` – Waves Keeper accessed, but there are no accounts
+*   `{ message: "Add Neel Keeper account" }` – Neel Keeper accessed, but there are no accounts
-*   `{ message: "User denied message" }` – the user denied the website operation with Waves Keeper
+*   `{ message: "User denied message" }` – the user denied the website operation with Neel Keeper

 **on**

-Allows subscribing to Waves Keeper events.
+Allows subscribing to Neel Keeper events.

 Supports events: